Ringgold I (Destroyer No. 89)

-The first Ringgold, a twin-screw, flush-deck type destroyer was launched 14 April 1918 by Union Iron Works, San Francisco, Calif.; sponsored by Mrs. David W. Farquhar; and commissioned 14 November 1918 at Mare Island Navy Yard, Comdr.
+The first Ringgold (Destroyer No. 89) was laid down on 20 October 1917 at San Francisco, Calif., by Union Iron Works; launched on 14 April 1918; sponsored by Mrs. David W. Farquhar; and commissioned on 14 November 1918 at Mare Island Navy Yard, Vallejo, Calif., Cmdr.
 Louis P. Davis in command.

-Ringgold departed Mare Island Navy Yard 18 November 1918 to join the Destroyer Force, Atlantic Fleet.
-After transiting the Panama Canal, Ringgold called at Guantanamo Bay, Cuba, before arriving Hampton Roads, Va., 5 December 1918.
-She cruised along the U.S. east coast into 1922, operating generally out of Newport, R.I., Ringgold put into Philadelphia Navy Yard 5 April 1922 where she was decommissioned 17 June 1922 and placed in reserve.
+Ringgold departed Mare Island on 18 November 1918 to join the Destroyer Force, Atlantic Fleet.
+After transiting the Panama Canal, Ringgold called at Guantanamo Bay, Cuba, before arriving at Hampton Roads, Va., on 5 December 1918.
+She cruised along the U.S. east coast into 1922, operating generally out of Newport, R.I., Ringgold put into Philadelphia Navy Yard on 5 April 1922 where she was decommissioned on 17 June 1922 and placed in reserve.

-After remaining inactive for almost two decades, Ringgold recommissioned 23 August 1940 preparatory to transfer to Great Britain along with 49 other old flush-deckers desperately needed to fight German submarine attacks.
-Ringgold was formally transferred to Great Britain 26 November 1940 at Halifax, Nova Scotia, and renamed Newark in honor of towns in both Great Britain and the United States.
-She was struck from the U.S. Navy list 8 January 1941.
-Although manned initially by a Royal Canadian Navy care and maintenance party, Newark was commissioned for Royal Navy service 5 December 1940, Lt.
-Comdr.
+After remaining inactive for almost two decades, Ringgold was recommissioned on 23 August 1940 preparatory to transfer to Great Britain along with 49 other old flush-deckers desperately needed to fight German submarine attacks.
+Ringgold was formally transferred to Great Britain on 26 November 1940 at Halifax, Nova Scotia, and renamed Newark in honor of towns in both Great Britain and the United States.
+She was stricken from the U.S. Navy list 8 January 1941.
+Although manned initially by a Royal Canadian Navy care and maintenance party, Newark was commissioned for Royal Navy service on 5 December 1940, Lt.
+Cmdr.
 R. H. W. Atkins, RN, in command.

-Newark was damaged in collision with her sister Newmarket 9 December 1940, necessitating repairs that delayed her departure for British waters.
-Standing out of Halifax 4 February 1941 in company with HMS Wells, she encountered a heavy gale and subsequently developed engine trouble.
-Towed back to Halifax, Newark again departed 26 February 1941 and arrived at Belfast 5 March and Plymouth, England 9 March 1941.
+Newark was damaged in collision with her sister Newmarket on 9 December 1940, necessitating repairs that delayed her departure for British waters.
+Standing out of Halifax on 4 February 1941 in company with HMS Wells, she encountered a heavy gale and subsequently developed engine trouble.
+Towed back to Halifax, Newark again departed on 26 February 1941 and arrived at Belfast on 5 March and Plymouth, England, on 9 March 1941.

 Newark was transferred to the Rosyth Escort Force during 1944, operating in the North Sea and in waters north of the British Isles on antisubmarine duty.
 In January 1945 she became an aircraft target ship under orders of the Rear Admiral, Northern Air Stations.
 Newark was scrapped at Boness on 18 February 1947.